sjsupersumit/SentimentAnalyzer/README.md

 Sentiment Analyzer For Tweets

-pyton Script for capturing live tweets and tweets for last 1 week wich contains cerain keyword
+python Script for capturing live tweets using tweepy and twiteer api and tweets for last 1 week wich contains cerain keyword

-Scrit for traing system and then testing the caputure tweets for sentiment
+Script for training system and then testing the caputured tweets for sentiment